-The statutory admission requirements for undergraduate programmes are given below under paragraph 2 of this chapter and those for postgraduate programmes are given in the chapter on "Higher Degrees".
+The statutory admission requirements for undergraduate programmes are given below under paragraph 2 of this chapter and those for postgraduate programmes are given in the chapter on 'Higher Degrees'.

-A summary of the Language Policy and Language Plan of the University is given at the front of this Part of the Calendar.
+A web link to the complete Language Policy and Language Plan of the University is given under "General Information" at the front of this Part of the Calendar.
 The language policy of individual faculties, as well as the language specifications of individual modules and programmes, is given in the faculties' parts of the Calendar.